-- 2. The two ideal lumped elements of a resonant circuit are C=3.16pF & L=2nH.
-Find their electrical equivalent open and shorted stubs at 2GHz, using characteristic impedances of Zos=Zss=50 Ω for both stubs. - 3.
-What is the theoretical maximum transmission capacity down a down a plain old telephone system line, for which the signal to noise ratio is 30 dB?
-Such a line has its bandwidth restricted to 3.4 kHz. - 4.
-Match the 10Ω output impedance of a differential amplifier to the 100Ω input impedance of the second amplifier at 850MHz using the analytical Q-matching approach and lowpass L-C circuits. - 5.
+- 1. Match the $10\Omega$ output impedance of a differential amplifier to the $100\Omega$ input impedance of the second amplifier at 850MHz using the analytical Q-matching approach and lowpass L-C circuits. - 2.
 Synthesize an L-C matching network to operate between two complex terminations.
-The source has an equivalent circuit of 5 Ω in series with the Ls=0.42nH inductance and the load consists of 50 Ω resistance in parallel with an Ll=16.5nH inductance. - 6.
+The source has an equivalent circuit of 5 $\Omega$ in series with the Ls=0.42nH inductance and the load consists of 50 $\Omega$ resistance in parallel with an Ll=16.5nH inductance. - 3.
 Design a bandpass filter with a single resonant circuit for a center frequency of 500MHz and a desired 3-dB bandwidth of 50MHz.
-Use a 50 Ω source and 50 Ω load termination. - 7.
-Design a chebyshev filter with 0.1dB equal ripple passband of 400MHz, 50Ω source and load termination with a min. number of inductors in the filter.
-Minimum required stopband attenuation is 40dB at 900MHz. - 8.
-Optimize the matching circuit to match 5 Ω to 50 Ω at 850MHz.
+Use a $50\Omega$ source and $50\Omega$ load termination. - 4.
+Design a chebyshev filter with 0.1dB equal ripple passband of 400MHz, $50\Omega$ source and load termination with a min. number of inductors in the filter.
+Minimum required stopband attenuation is 40dB at 900MHz.

+5. Optimize the matching circuit to match 5 $\Omega$ to 50 $\Omega$ at 850MHz.
 The octave bandwidth from 600MHz to 1200MHz with a maximum acceptable ripple of 0.2dB.
 Start with the single frequency matching circuit and then repeat the exercise with arbitrary component values.